mikemac1/reading-notes-102/code-201/class-03.md

 ## Why This Matters

+The HTML & CSS sections were straightforward and really built on the previous class.
+The JS section took a large jump forward and I was guessing at what the code examples were telling me.

 ## Questions To Answer

 ### When Should You Use An `Unordered List` In Your HTML Document